 The WSSU Staff Senate meets monthly for one hour unless otherwise announced.
 Meetings shall be held once a month between the hours of 8:00 a.m. and 5:00 p.m.
 Notice of meetings shall be received by the membership at least three (3) days prior to the meeting.

-The Budget Committee will be responsible for budgetary and financial matters, as well as reporting budget status and preparing a budget for the Executive Board.
-This committee shall also develop policies and procedures for committees of the Senate in compliance with university and state policies, especially regarding fund raising events.
+The Fundraising Committee will be responsible for budgetary and financial matters, as well as reporting budget status and preparing a budget for the Executive Committee.
+This committee shall also develop policies and procedures for committees of the Staff Senate in compliance with university and state policies, especially regarding fund raising events.
 This committee is also responsible to ensure that appropriate entities of the university are properly notified.
-The Budget Committee shall provide information regarding common campus resources that may help alleviate certain budgetary constraints, and other general budgeting and/or information..
+The Fundraising Committee shall provide information regarding common campus resources that may help alleviate certain budgetary constraints, and other general budgeting and/or information.

 Campus Culture Committee - Chelii Broussard

 The Campus Culture Committee shall provide recommendations to improve the culture on campus.
 Winston-Salem State University is committed to providing a workplace in which all individuals are treated respectfully and equally.
 We celebrate diversity that includes, but is not limited to ability/disability, age, culture, ethnicity, gender, language, race, religion, sexual orientation, and socio-economic status.